 My body seems to be failing me.
 The little irritating aches and pains are getting to me.
 Somehow through it when my baby needs me, boom I’m there, all smiles and energetic.

-This is a summary of what my SAH moms had to say
+This is a summary of what my SAHMs had to say

 We all go through this at some stage.
 You are giving and giving but are you taking care of you?

-It was encouraging that other women felt the same way and I wasn’t just losing my mind.
+I was encouraged that other women felt the same way and I wasn’t just losing my mind.

 So what do you need to do when you feel overwhelmed SAHM?

 Take a break.
 If you got no one to take baby away for a bit of time.
 Take a break when he sleeps.
 Do something that cheers you on.

 - Play some music.

 - Go for a walk alone to the grocery store.